ATUDGUM/ATUDGUM/README.md

 This folder contains some JAR files that you need to import into the StaticAnalysisTool project in order to run it.

 ## eval
+This folder contains some Python programs for evaluating the experimental results.